Learning Gaussian Graphical Models with Latent Confounders: Conclusion

 We have studied the problem of estimating the graph structure under Gaussian graphical models when the data is corrupted by latent confounders.
 We compare two popular methods PCA+GGM and LVGGM.
 One of our contributions is to show the connection and difference between these two approaches, both theoretically and empirically.
 Based on that, we propose a new method, PCA+LVGGM.
 The effectiveness of this method is supported by theoretical analysis, simulations and applications.
 Actually, our analysis provides guidance on when to use which approach to estimate GMM in the presence of latent confounders.
 We believe that this guidance can help researchers in many fields, such as finance and biology, when there exist problems of graph estimation with confounders.

 There are several future directions.
-First, we can extend the current framework to other distributions, such as the transelliptical distributions \citep{liu2012transelliptical} and the Ising model \citep{ravikumar2010high,nussbaum2019ising}.
+First, we can extend the current framework to other distributions, such as the transelliptical distributions \cite{liu2012transelliptical} and the Ising model \cite{ravikumar2010high,nussbaum2019ising}.
 Secondly, we can consider more structures - for example, we are interested in what will happen if the principal components of the observed data are sparse.
+Given the distributions of eigenvalues or eigenvectors of $\Sigmab$, we can provide more precise bounds. \newup{Deriving sharper bounds to more general settings is a useful extension. }We can also extend LVGGM based on our observations in this work.
+For instance, it is interesting to consider replacing the nuclear norm penalty in LVGGM with some unbiased regularization such as SCAD \cite{fan2001variable} and MCP \cite{zhang2010nearly} to avoid shrinking too much on large eigenvalues.
 Other future works include applying our current methods and analysis in more applications, such as the functional magnetic resonance imaging (fMRI) in neuroscience.